Alsasaur/Troodon-APT-Alias-Interoperability-Framework/README.md

 Troodon is a research prototype for provenance-aware Advanced Persistent Threat (APT) alias reconciliation across heterogeneous cyber threat intelligence (CTI) ecosystems.

-The framework is designed to support structured interoperability between vendor-specific naming systems, public CTI repositories, and analyst-maintained intelligence registries.
-It does not impose a universal naming standard and does not attempt to perform definitive attribution.
-Instead, Troodon provides a vendor-neutral crosswalk layer for representing, revising, and tracing alias relationships while preserving provenance, confidence, and analytical context.
+It does not impose a universal naming standard and does not perform definitive attribution.
+Instead, it provides a vendor-neutral interoperability layer for representing, revising, and tracing alias relationships while preserving provenance, confidence, and analytical context.

 ## Research Purpose